 Although I am a Japanese speaking attorney living in Japan, my car insurance policy is fully covered including legal expense.
 If I was living in a foreign country, I would surely like to be much more protected.

 This is not only about car drivers.
 You (or your family) may be involved in an accident when you are walking or riding a bicycle.
 Insurance companies also provide legal expense cover for non-car damage insurance.
-If you are interested, I suggest you to check and see.
+If you are interested, I recommend you to check and see.